dreamz0r/PrisonPocket/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=3734345311

-Adds a final player equipment slot named `Prison Pocket`.
+Adds a player equipment slot named `Prison Pocket`.

 By default, only `Zucchini` can be placed in the slot.